EnergySys and AWS: Transforming Energy with SaaS

 “In addition to being the first 100% cloud-native software platform for oil and gas, EnergySys is a leading no-code development platform.
 The increased adoption of no-code development platforms for Oil and Gas, is also very critical to its reinvention.”
 BP

-Founded in 2000, EnergySys has offered its solution as SaaS since 2009 and migrated its solution to AWS in 2016.
+Founded in 2000, EnergySys has offered its solution as SaaS since 2009 and migrated its solution to Amazon Web Services (AWS) in 2016.
 “Migrating to AWS has been transformational in what we’ve been able to achieve for our customers,” says Dr Peter Black, Managing Director and CEO of EnergySys.
 “We can focus on developing competitive software while relying on AWS to deliver enterprise scalability, security, and resilience.
 We can deliver innovation to our customers at an accelerated pace and a fraction of the cost.”

 A look at EnergySys as an AWS Partner

-AWS Partner EnergySys uses AWS to provide a secure, cost-effective, flexible solution for customers in the energy industry and empower them with the benefits of cloud technology.
+AWS Partner EnergySys uses AWS to provide a secure, cost-effective, flexible solution for customers in the energy industry.
+The software then empowers them with the benefits of a cloud-native solution.
 EnergySys has provided software-as-a-service (SaaS) solutions to oil and gas customers since 2009.

-The EnergySys Cloud Platform replaces expensive and inflexible legacy systems with a low-code service that customers can use to create applications that exactly meet their business needs.
-Using AWS, EnergySys provides a scalable and reliable service to energy customers, who can now respond with agility to new business opportunities.
+The EnergySys Cloud Platform replaces expensive and inflexible legacy systems with a low-code service.
+Customers can use it to create applications that exactly meet their business needs.
+Using AWS, EnergySys provides a scalable and reliable service to energy customers.
+Users can now respond with agility to new business opportunities.

 “As a SaaS solution, the EnergySys Cloud Platform removes the need for clients to manage or provision infrastructure and lets them focus on getting their jobs done,” says Dr Peter Black, Managing Director and CEO of EnergySys.
 “There are many benefits to a SaaS solution on AWS, not least the end of the expensive upgrade cycle of on-premises solutions.”

-Facilitating Flexible Asset Management in Oil and Gas
+Facilitating Flexible Asset Management for Oil and Gas companies

 In the oil and gas industry, companies must track and report an enormous amount of important data about their assets, including production and transportation.
-Energy companies typically rely on expensive custom software to manage this data, and these solutions are often difficult to manage, extend, or upgrade
+Energy companies typically rely on expensive custom software to manage this data.
+These solutions are often difficult to manage, extend, or upgrade.

-Using Amazon Web Services (AWS), AWS Partner EnergySys provides a SaaS solution that gives energy companies complete control of their applications and data.
-By implementing the EnergySys solution, one customer was able to avoid a prohibitively expensive upgrade, eliminate maintenance costs, incorporate new assets, and configure new applications to meet its needs.
+AWS Partner EnergySys provides a SaaS solution that gives energy companies complete control of their applications and data.
+One customer was able to avoid an expensive upgrade.
+They also eliminated maintenance costs, incorporated new assets, and configured new applications to meet its needs.

 Building SaaS on AWS